souliss/souliss.github.io/_posts/media/2015-07-21-how-to-load-a-sketch-on-ESP.md

 •Open Boards Manager from Tools > Board menu and install esp8266 platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).

-•Install the Souliss library on Library Manager of Arduino IDE
+•Install "Souliss" library on Library Manager of Arduino IDE

 •Load Helloworld example from Souliss: e01_Hello_ESP8266.ino